Praveen23j/Dribble/README.md

     <div id="about" class="py-5 bg-light">
         <div class="container">
             <h2 class="text-center mb-4">About Us</h2>
-            <p class="text-center">Classic Curves is dedicated to providing top-quality products at affordable prices.
+            <p class="text-center">joan's paradise is dedicated to providing top-quality products at affordable prices.
 Our mission is to make shopping simple, convenient, and enjoyable for everyone.
 With a wide range of products to choose from, we strive to meet all your needs in one place.</p>
         </div>
     </div>